aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 ## [Conclusion](aurelia-doc://section/11/version/1.0.0)

-This tutorial presents a fairly simply application, but it provides an opportunity to demonstrate a number of interesting techniques.
+This tutorial presents a fairly simple application, but it provides an opportunity to demonstrate a number of interesting techniques.
 We hope it's helped you along in the process of learning Aurelia and we look forward to seeing what things you will build next.